amitmse/in_Python_/Neural Network/README.md

 		Logistic regression has only two layers i.e. input and output but in neural network, there is at least one hidden layer between input and output layer.

+## Key Components of Neural Networks:

+	1. Neurons (Nodes): The basic units of a neural network that receive input, process it, and pass the output to the next layer.
+Each neuron applies an activation function to its input.

+	2. Layers: Input Layer, Hidden Layers, Output Layer

+	3. Weights and Biases: Parameters that are adjusted during training to minimize the error in the network's predictions.
+Weights determine the strength of the connections between neurons, while biases allow the model to fit the data better.

+	4. Activation Functions: Activation functions decide whether a neuron should be activated or not.
+ 		Decide if it should pass its signal to the next layer.
+Functions applied to the output of each neuron to introduce non-linearity into the model, enabling it to learn complex patterns.
+		Applied to the output of each neuron in the hidden and output layers.
+		Common Activation Functions:ReLU, Sigmoid, Tanh, Softmax
+		Example: Think of a light switch.
+The activation function decides if the light (neuron) should be on or off based on the input.

+	5. Loss Function: The loss function measures how well the neural network's predictions match the actual results.
+ 		It tells the network how wrong it is.
+This "grade" helps the network adjust and improve.
+		A function that measures the difference between the predicted output and the actual output.
+  		The goal of training is to minimize this loss.
+		Applied to the output of the neural network as a whole, comparing the predicted values to the true values.
+		Common loss functions include mean squared error for regression tasks and categorical cross-entropy for classification tasks.
+		Example: Think of a teacher grading a test.
+  		The loss function is the grade that tells the student (network) how many mistakes they made.

+	6. Training: The process of adjusting the weights and biases of the neural network to minimize the loss.
+		This is typically done using a technique called back-propagation and an optimization algorithm like gradient descent.

 ### Neuron
 	Neurons are the basic unit of a neural network which takes inputs and generate an output.
 It consists of inputs, weights, and an activation function.
 The neuron translates these inputs into a output, which can